Hakonechloa macra 'Fubuki™' (Briform)

 More About Hakonechloa macra Fubuki™ ('Briform')

 - Low mound with cascading habit

-- Variegated, green and white stripes leaves
+- Variegated green and white striped leaves

 - Foliage develops pink tones in the autumn